 As well as shopping and exploring the town’s history there are many wonderful things to see and do in and around Totnes with river trips on the Dart, scenic walks and cycle routes, interesting museums, the historic Totnes Castle, a ride on a steam railway, many art galleries and so much more.

 If you love wine and cheese, then a visit to Sharpham Vineyard is the perfect day out - set on the banks of the River Dart, enjoy a tour of the winery and taste its award winning local produce.
 For the kids, enjoy days out at Totnes Rare Breeds Farm, Pennywell Farm, China Blue or take a canoe trip up the River Dart plus many attractions in the wider area.

 The area around Totnes is stunning and there are a number of walks and cycle routes leading from the town which explore the river banks and surrounding countryside with walks to suit all abilities.
-To the North West of Totnes is Dartington, home to Dartington Hall Estate, with its historic house, listed gardens and barn cinema, plus the wonderful Shops at Dartington with independent outlets and annual events.
+To the North West of Totnes is Dartington, home to Dartington Trust, with its historic accommodation, listed gardens and barn cinema, plus the wonderful shops at the Ciderpress Centre with independent outlets and annual events.

 Local Food and Drink

 In and around Totnes the focus is on organic food that’s locally produced and seasonal.